 Well, I'm learning.
 I'm learning to be pleased that they underestimate us.
 Sexist morons aren't as likely to be good jailors.
 I'll be leading a jailbreak--and this time, not just to explore the neighborhood.

 Because these folks aren't worth hovering around.

 Princess Chinchilla is the fragile, refined side of me, worth a little protection.
-For several months in '84 I kept dreaming I was an elegant little animal like a chinchilla, living in a sort of sandcastle with my dear friends, who all happened to be sewer rats.
+A month earlier I'd dreamed I was an elegant little animal, maybe a chinchilla, living in a sort of adobe/sand castle with my dear friends, who all happened to be... sewer rats.
 They kept bringing me delicious overripe rat-treasures, like rotten eggs.
 I felt so torn!
 Break their hearts by spurning gifts of love, or eat them and get sick?
 For I just wasn't their species.
 What nourished them, poisoned me.